dasensioco/edu-devcamp/HOL/HOL0/README.md

 ## Exercise 3: Set up Azure free trial subscription<a name="ex3"></a>
 The 30 day Azure free trial will be used in the hands-on labs to host content in Azure like the Progressive Web App or the Teams apps.

+Setting up a Azure free trial requires a credit card for verification.
+If you do not have a credit card at hand and your trainer can provide you with an Azure Pass promo code skip to the next subsection.

+### Free Trial (with credit card verification)

 1. Open a InPrivate or Incognito browser window (`Ctrl + Shift + P` in Edge and Internet Explorer and Firefox or `Ctrl + Shift + N` in Google Chrome) and browse to [azure.microsoft.com/en-us/free](https://azure.microsoft.com/en-us/free/?ref=portal) and click the `Start free` button.